microsoft/powercat-business-approvals-kit/docs/Messaging/Technical.md

 3. **Expression Evaluation:** Utilize the PowerFx Engine to evaluate expressions embedded within the node message in curly braces dynamically and return the result.

-  An example of what informations can be given in Node Message and what it will look like after processing.
+  An example of what informations can be passed in the Node Message and what it will look like after the plugin processes it and returns the result.

 Message:
 ```